cockpit-project/cockpit/containers/unit-tests/README.md

 build one variant, e.g. `build i386`.

 ## Running tests

-You need to disable SELinux with `sudo setenforce 0` for this.
-There is no other way for the container to access the files in your build tree (do *not* use the `--volume` `:Z` option, as that will destroy the file labels on the host).

 Tests in that container get started with the `start` script.
 By default, this script runs the unit tests on amd64.
 The script accepts a number of arguments